 How long can you last?
 Let’s say you tend to waste money on fast food.
 See how many days can you go without hitting the drive thru!
 Challenge yourself to beat your old time.

 It’s too easy to say, “Well, I blew it.
 Now that I wasted money on fast food once, I might as well do it again.”

 Don’t sabotage your hard work!
 Accept that you broke the chain, and immediately begin working on a new one.
 Do not beat yourself up.
 Retail therapy isn’t for you!

 If you enjoy reading (or listening to audio books), pick up a personal finance book.
 I enjoy reading a variety of them, because I always learn something new to try.

 8. Learn what your budget busters are and get rid of them.

 Do you know where your money is leaking?
 Check out the free Identify and Destroy Your Budget Busters course.
-Once you know where your money is leaking, you can take a couple of steps to fix the leak.
+Once you know your leaks, you can take a couple of steps to fix them.
 Sometimes focusing on one thing gives you the wake up call you need.

 9. Embrace contentment